MarMigMon/doof/README.md

   * [ ] Options for prep time, price, ingredients, difficulty
 * [ ] Additional activity for nutritional information
 * [ ] Ability for the user to add/import their own saved recipes into the app database
+* [ ] Filter recipes by meal time/type and view keywords on detail page

 The following **stretch goals** are implemented: